Observation of stochastic resonance in directed propagation of cold atoms

 Fig.~\ref{fig:SR_1} shows clear evidence for stochastic resonance in a modulated cold atom optical lattice for three {probe modulation strengths $I_p/4I$ ranging from $0.25\%$ to 0.85\%.} Increasing the modulation strength results in larger atomic current, but since the lattice, and therefore vibrational frequency, remains unchanged we observe stochastic resonance at the same $\Gamma_S$-value.
 Atomic transport in this bidirectional ratchet falls off on either side of stochastic resonance, faster for low $\Gamma_S$-values since well-to-well transfer is disrupted more effectively if optical pumping simply does not occur.
 These observations concur with numerical simulations in Ref.~\cite{grynpra2003} of the diffusion coefficient predicting enhanced transport along $\pm x$.

 {\dcor Furthermore, the noise rate at which stochastic resonance occurs is seen in Fig.~\ref{fig:SR_1} to be in very good agreement with the prediction of (\ref{eq:gamsSR}).
-This agreement} is remarkable considering that the prediction in (\ref{eq:gamsSR}) uses a $F_{g}=1/2 \rightarrow F_{e}=3/2$ atom.
+This agreement} is remarkable considering that the prediction uses a $F_{g}=1/2 \rightarrow F_{e}=3/2$ atom.
 In Fig.~\ref{fig:SR_2} we test the theory further by fixing the modulation strength and investigating stochastic resonance for several different well-depths. {In the inset we denote the noise rate at which stochastic resonance occurs as $(\Gamma_S)_{SR}$, and experimentally verify the linear dependence of $(\Gamma_S)_{SR}$ on the square root of the light shift $\Delta_0'$.
 The requirement to keep the modulation strength fixed while varying well-depth ($\propto I$) means that at the highest well-depth the probe intensity is strong enough to perturb the lattice, while at the lowest well-depth $I_p$ is weak and barely excites Brillouin propagation, causing the data to depart from theory in both cases. }

-In conclusion, we have unambiguously demonstrated stochastic resonance in a dissipative optical lattice.
+In conclusion, we have demonstrated stochastic resonance in a modulated dissipative optical lattice, as a function of the noise rate, the modulation amplitude, and the lattice well depth.
 By observing the transmission spectrum of a weak probe beam that modulates the lattice we present evidence that the photon scattering rate at which stochastic resonance occurs is independent of the modulation strength, and that the stochastic resonance can be controlled by varying the lattice well depth.
-Remarkably, the data agrees well with theory based on a simple $F_{g}=1/2 \rightarrow F_{e}=3/2$ atom without use of any fitting parameters. {\dcor Furthermore, a recent novel theory has permitted us to precisely determine the contribution to the directed motion of the atomic density waves excited by the perturbing probe, and how they conspire with} the optical pumping rates to create resonant directional propagation within a randomly diffusing cold atom cloud.
+Remarkably, the data agrees well with theory based on a simple $F_{g}=1/2 \rightarrow F_{e}=3/2$ atom without use of any fitting parameters. {\dcor Furthermore, a recent novel theory has permitted us to precisely determine the contribution to the directed motion of the atomic density waves excited by the perturbing probe, and how they conspire with} the optical pumping rates to create resonant directed propagation within a randomly diffusing cold atom cloud.
+We believe that this work may contribute toward the quest for artificial nano devices that can operate in noisy environments with high efficiency~\cite{pekola2015,nat2019,nat2021}.
+A recent observation of stochastic resonance in quantum tunneling of an electron~\cite{timo,ludwig} reveals new directions where the source of the random noise is intrinsic quantum fluctuations in the system, instead of fluctuations in the environment.